rajeevgit8055hub/Executive-Business-Presentation-Vault/README.md

 ## <span id="introduction">🌟 Introduction</span>

-Welcome to the **Business Presentations Repository**, a carefully curated collection of **corporate-style PowerPoint decks** designed from my personal projects.
+Welcome to the **Executive Business Presentation Vault**, a carefully curated collection of **corporate-style PowerPoint decks** designed from my personal projects.
 This repository is not simply a storage of slides — it is a **professional showcase** where I translate technical work into **executive-ready communication**.

 Here, you will find decks that demonstrate how **complex problems and solutions** can be narrated in a **clear, structured, and visually impactful** way.